Occasionally we will not stock a specific product our customers may need.

 If we don’t sell it, we may link to a website or physical store that does.

-Basically that other business is registering our traffic as a separate marketing channel and paying us instead of another marketing channel (Google Paid Ads, FaceBook Paid Ads, An Advertising Site, Annoying Junk Mail Campaigns, etc…).
+That means they’re paying us instead of another marketing channel (Google Ads, FaceBook Ads, Annoying Junk Mail Campaigns, etc…)

 Our primary goal is to help our customers find the products they’re looking for.